€10 credit on 2+ art prints in my shop

-Walk through the Baths of Caracalla in Rome with artist Sonja and see why this important Roman landmark is worth visiting.
+Explore the Baths of Caracalla and see why this important Roman landmark is worth visiting.

 Baths of Caracalla in spring, Rome, Italy

-The Baths of Caracalla in Rome are one of the largest and most impressive ancient Roman baths.
+The Baths of Caracalla in Rome are among the largest and most impressive ancient Roman bath complexes.
 As a Mediterranean-inspired artist, I find myself drawn there every time I visit Rome.
-Maybe it’s the way sunlight cuts through the vast brick arches, or how art and architecture intertwine here — but the historic site still maintains an idyllic, flowing atmosphere, even though the aqueducts that once supplied it have long since stopped functioning.
-The delicate Roman mosaics, grand architecture, and remarkable history spark the imagination and leave every traveller filled with awe and wonder.
+Maybe it’s the way sunlight cuts through the vast brick arches, or how art and architecture intertwine here — but the historic site maintains an idyllic atmosphere, as if water were still flowing there.
 Read on to discover why this iconic Roman landmark is worth visiting on your Rome itinerary.

 Getting to the Baths of Caracalla